dayu11/selective_pretraining_for_private_finetuning/readme.md

 # Setup

-This repo implements our framework on SST-2.
+This repo implements the framework in [this paper](https://arxiv.org/abs/2305.13865) on SST-2.
 Please see the example commands below for details.
 The code requires GPUs that support half-precision training.
 Please first install the following python packages.
 ```
 torch==1.12.1